cs-ed/impacts-LNguyen64/README.md

 ### Assessment

 Describe how you plan to assess the learning objectives described above.

-Students should be able to put the steps of Invention Process in the correct order
+Students should be able to put the steps of invention process (IP) in the correct order.
 1. Identify the Problem (IP)
 2. Brainstorm Solutions (IP)
 3. Invent a Solution (IP)
 4. Build, Test and Evaluate, and Redesign Solution (IP)
 5. Share Solution (IP)

-Students should be able to put the steps for Building App in the correct order
+Next, students should be able to put the steps of a made-up app (APP) in the correct order so that they match the steps of the invention process.
 1. You asked the cafeteria for a list of ingredients they use but were told they don’t post it.
 (App)
 2. Think of various ways the school cafeteria could share its list of ingredients.(App)
-3.
+3. Make an outline of how the cafeteria should publish its ingredients, costs involved, and how it helps students.
+(App)
+4. Sketch or build a prototype; seek out feedback; make necessary changes.
+(App)
+5. Post your design on social media.
+(App)

 Students will create an app (no coding necessary) using the [invention process.](https://contrib.pbslearningmedia.org/WGBH/conv18/adptech12_int_idsprocess/index.html)